 The Outsized Impact Award honors an individual at an Exponent Philanthropy member organization whose style of philanthropy is achieving outsized (or greater than expected) impact.
-Read this year’s finalists’ inspiring stories.
+Read the wonderful stories of the 2022 finalists.

 Mortenson Family Foundation (Minneapolis, Minnesota)